martenframework/marten/README.md

 ---

-**Marten** is a Crystal Web framework that enables pragmatic development and rapid prototyping.
-It provides a consistent and extensible set of tools that developers can leverage to build web applications without reinventing the wheel.
+**Marten** is a batteries-included web framework for Crystal that provides an integrated and extensible foundation for building complete web applications.
+It includes an ORM and migrations, routing and handlers, schemas and validation, templates, authentication, sessions, email, internationalization, caching, and more.

 ## Overview

 ### Key characteristics

-**🎯 Simple**

-Marten's syntax is inherited from the slickness and simplicity of the Crystal programming language.
-On top of that, the framework tries to be KISS and DRY compliant as much as possible to reduce time-to-market.

-**⚡ Fast**

-Marten gives you the ability to build full-featured web applications by leveraging the bare metal performances of the Crystal programming language.
-It also tries to optimize for decent compile times.

-**🧳 Full-featured**
+**🧳 Batteries included**

 Marten adheres to the "batteries included" philosophy.
 Out of the box, it provides the tools and features that are commonly required by web applications: ORM, migrations, translations, templating engines, sessions, emailing, authentication, etc.

+**🧩 Consistent**

+Marten's components are designed to work together and follow consistent conventions across the framework, making its APIs predictable and easy to learn.

 **🔧 Extensible**

 Marten gives you the ability to contribute extra functionalities to the framework easily.
-Things like custom model field implementations, new route parameter types, session stores, etc... can be registered to the framework easily.
+Things like custom model field implementations, new route parameter types, session stores, etc. can be registered with the framework.

 **💠 App-oriented**

 Marten allows separating projects into a set of logical "apps".
 These apps can also be extracted to contribute features and behaviors to other Marten projects.
-The goal here is to allow the creation of a powerful apps ecosystem over time.
+This provides a foundation for developing and distributing reusable Marten applications.

+**⚡ Fast**

+Marten gives you the ability to build full-featured web applications while leveraging the native performance of the Crystal programming language.
+It also aims to keep compile times under control.

-**🛡️ Secure**
+**🛡️ Secure by default**

 Marten comes with security mechanisms out of the box.
 Things like cross-site request forgeries, clickjacking, or SQL injections are taken care of by the framework to avoid common security issues.

-### Batteries included

-The tools you need are built into the framework.
-Database ORM, translations, migrations, templates, sessions, emailing, authentication, and many more can be leveraged right away.
+### Marten at a glance

 **Design your models easily**

-Marten comes with an object-relational-mapper (ORM) that you can leverage to describe your database using Crystal classes and a convenient DSL.
+Marten comes with an object-relational mapper (ORM) that you can leverage to describe your database using Crystal classes and a convenient DSL.

 ```crystal
 class Article < Marten::Model